badoo/MVIKotlin/README.md

 [![License](https://img.shields.io/badge/License-Apache/2.0-blue.svg)](https://github.com/arkivanov/MVIKotlin/blob/master/LICENSE)
 [![kotlinlang|MVIKotlin](https://img.shields.io/badge/kotlinlang-mvikotlin-blue?logo=slack)](https://kotlinlang.slack.com/archives/C01403U1ZGW)

-Should you have any questions or ideas please welcome to the Slack channel: [#mvikotlin](https://kotlinlang.slack.com/archives/C01403U1ZGW)
+## Maintenance notice

+**This repository is not maintained.
+[Arkadii Ivanov](https://github.com/arkivanov) continued to work on the fork [arkivanov/MVIKotlin](https://github.com/arkivanov/MVIKotlin).**

 ## Inspiration

 This project is inspired by [Badoo MVICore](https://github.com/badoo/MVICore) library.

 ## Overview

+Should you have any questions or ideas please welcome to the Slack channel: [#mvikotlin](https://kotlinlang.slack.com/archives/C01403U1ZGW)

 ### What is MVI
 MVI stands for Model-View-Intent.
 It is an architectural pattern that utilizes unidirectional data flow.
 The data circulates between `Model` and `View` only in one direction - from `Model` to `View` and from `View` to `Model`.